amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 If you want to run additional scripts on startup, MegaAGS looks for a file named `Saves:custom-startup` and runs it, so if you need to run scripts that will survive upgrades of the main image, this is where to put them.

 ## Found Bugs?
-Request a New Feature?
+Want to Request a New Feature?

 While MegaAGS has been tested for many years, the sheer volume of games and demos makes it all but certain that something has been overlooked somewhere.
-If you find something that doesn't work or seems like it's running with the wrong settings, or something is missing -- file a bug at https://amiga.vision.
+If you find something that doesn't work or seems like it's running with the wrong settings, or something is missing -- file a bug in the issue tracker at https://amiga.vision.

 ## Frequently Asked Questions

 ### What does the `Minimig` core do now that I have an `Amiga` setup?

 We use the `Amiga` and `Amiga 500` MGL files to launch the Minimig core with  dedicated configurations.
-The Minimig entry isn't used directly anymore, but it will launch (and share files with) the main Amiga setup.
-Just ignore it or rename it using your own [names.txt] if you want.
+The Minimig entry isn't used directly anymore, but it will launch (and share files with) the main `Amiga` setup.
+Just ignore the Minimig entry or rename it using your own [names.txt] if you want.

 This also lets us have the `Amiga 500HD` and `Amiga 600HD` setups with separate hard disk images, shared files, etc.